ivangfr/springboot-proxysql-mysql/README.md

    +----------------------------+--------------+-------------------------------------------------------------------------------------------------------------------------------------------------+
    ```

-   > **Note:** During an update, Hibernate/JPA does a select before performing the record update.
+   > **Note**: During an update, Hibernate/JPA does a select before performing the record update.
 So, you should see another select in one of the slaves

 1. Finally, let's `DELETE` the `customer 1`.
 For it, go to the `curl` terminal and run
    ```